"Kate McKinnon"

 He would have said, but

-my friends and i we would play we would play that we'd play
+my friends and i we would play we would play that we would play

-we would enact the saga oh really you know and i didn't realize at the time that amy fisher was being trafficked oh amy fisher was being trafficked oh yeah you know you didn't know that i didn't know of course not i didn't know that either she was 17 he was 35 it was you know yeah she was being trafficked from suffolk to nassau Well, there's a ton of traffic.
+we would enact the saga oh really you know and i didn't realize at the time that amy fisher was being trafficked oh amy fisher was being trafficked oh yeah you know you didn't know that i didn't know of course not i didn't know that either she was 17 he was 35 it was you know yeah she was being trafficked from suffolk to nassau well there's a ton of traffic yeah especially especially as you get into great Neck.

 Wow.